Data-driven modeling of the regular and chaotic dynamics of an inverted flag from experiments: Introduction

 \cite{goza2018global} characterized the chaotic flapping regime from simulations for a much lower Reynolds number $Re=\mathcal{O} (10^2)$.
 Chaotic flapping develops when the stiffness is smaller than for the large-amplitude flapping regime, but not yet small enough for the totally deflected regime.
 They also conducted a stability analysis of the fully coupled equations and found that as $K_B$ decreases, the deformed equilibrium state undergoes a supercritical Hopf bifurcation to small-deflection deformed flapping.
 As $K_B$ decreases further, large amplitude flapping sets in.
-They predicted two unstable deflected equilibria for the flag in addition to its trivial unstable equilibrium corresponding to the undeflected state, as also obtained by the simplified phenomenological model of \cite{sader2016large}.

 While previous studies have offered great insight by analyzing extensive experimental and numerical data, it is desirable to model the behavior of such a nonlinear system including its various states and the transitions between them based on limited observations.
 Reduced-order modeling approaches have not yet been explored for the inverted flag setup.
-We therefore use the recently developed theory of spectral submanifolds (SSMs) to obtain a two-dimensional, data-driven model for the inverted flag directly from experimental data.
+We therefore use the recently developed theory of spectral submanifolds (SSMs) to obtain a 2D, data-driven model for the inverted flag directly from experimental data.
 SSMs are continuations of a spectral subspace of the linearized system near a stationary state such as a ﬁxed point, a periodic orbit, or a quasiperiodic torus \citep{haller2016nonlinear}.
-Initially, only the smoothest SSMs of stable stationary states and their reduced dynamics were constructed via Taylor-expansions.
+Initially, only the smoothest {(or primary)} SSMs of stable stationary states and their reduced dynamics were constructed via Taylor-expansions.
 More recently, \cite{mixedModeSSM} extended the theory to include secondary SSMs of limited smoothness (fractional SSMs) as well as SSMs tangent to eigenmodes of mixed stability type (mixed mode SSMs).
-We will use the dynamics on an attracting mixed-mode SSM as a reduced order model for the inverted flag.
+We will {approximate} the dynamics on an attracting, mixed-mode, {primary} SSM as a reduced-order model for the inverted flag.